 - The system assigns an emotion scorecard to each call (e.g., positive, neutral, or negative).

-Silence & Interruption Tracking
+Silence and Interruption Tracking

 - Agent responsiveness (e.g., excessive silence may indicate uncertainty).